mattmanb/monkey-interpreter/notes/Chapter 3.md

 Having an issue with the return statement tests. `return 5` returns \<nil>, but RETURN or any other version of `return` with at least 1 uppercase letter works fine...
 The parser tests aren't passing under `TestReturnStatements` and `TestReturnStatement`...
 - Left off at the top of page 130
+- It was an issue in `parserReturnStatement`

+Made a few changes to the Eval program to call two new functions that will account for nested return statements.
+- `evalProgram` and `evalBlockStatement` will now loop over the `statements` inside of an `ast.Program` or `ast.BlockStatement` and check to see if it is an `object.ReturnValue`...
+If it is then the result of that statement is returned.
+Otherwise, the last statement in the Program/Block is returned.
+- This reminds me of Rust, since the last statement/value in a function is the return value.
+There won't be an error if the last line of a program/block is just `7`, the program/block will return 7.

+## 3.8 Error Handling